NEET/JEE Coaching Scholarship

 Answer:

-Hence, it is reflexive, symmetric and
+Hence, it is reflexive, symmetric, and transitive.

 (v) Relation R in the set A of human beings in a town at a particular time given by